Dandelion

 Safety Notes

-Dandelion is generally considered a safe herb.
+Dandelion is generally considered a safe and widely used herb in traditional herbal practice.

-Individuals with sensitivities to plants in the Asteraceae family should introduce it gradually.
+• Individuals with sensitivities to plants in the Asteraceae family should introduce it gradually

 Energetic & Ritual Associations